voothi/20241223170748-kardenwort/README.md

 ## Project Ecosystem: Integration and Automation

-The power of `LinguaCard Creator` is fully unlocked through its integration with other tools, creating a seamless and fully automated pipeline from the source text to ready-to-study flashcards.
+The power of `Kardenwort` is fully unlocked through its integration with other tools, creating a seamless and fully automated pipeline from the source text to ready-to-study flashcards.

 ### The Complete Workflow with Anki

 This tight integration is managed by the `t_starter.py` script and involves three key components:

-1.  **LinguaCard Creator (This Project)**
+1.  **Kardenwort (This Project)**
     *   **Role:** The "brain" of the operation.
 It performs all the heavy lifting of text processing (NLP) and generates a highly structured `.tsv` file.

 2.  **Anki CSV Importer (project `20250401192017-anki-csv-importer`)**